Skip to main content

 [project.entry-points."charm.memory"]

-redis = "charm_memory_redis.plugin:RedisMemory"
+redis = "charm_memory_redis.store:RedisMemory"

 from charm.core.storage import StorageManager